the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 > specific problems or issues.

 At times during development, we need to make choices about what functionalities to prioritize.
-These choices will result in improvements in some areas while resulting in degredation of others.
+These choices will result in improvements in some areas while resulting in degradation of others.
 To make these decisions, we must consider on practical use cases of our queues to guide our choices in development.

 | Learning Claim                                                                         | Possible Forms of Evidence                                                                      |